JoakimLevorsen/firestoreCompileTool/nils.md

 Where it is composed of an condition as a condition, a block to execute if true, and an optional false block.
 Notice that since variables don't exist, all if statements are effectively if {} else {}.
 This is since if you don't return in an if you can't really do anything else.
+Though to emulate more classical code languages, things contained inside the else is treated as a deeper scope.